P105 – Students and income tax 2015

 Your consent will stay in effect until you cancel it, it reaches the expiry date you choose, or we are notified of your death.
 Your representative may request by telephone, or in writing, that the consent you have given him or her be cancelled.

-For more information, go to Authorize my representative or get Form T1013, Authorizing or Cancelling a Representative.
+For more information, go to Authorize or cancel a representative or get Form T1013, Authorizing or Cancelling a Representative.

 You can file your return using EFILE or NETFILE, or you can file a paper return.

 Your EFILE service provider can complete and file your return for you.

 You can file your return by Internet if you prepare your return with tax preparation software or web application.
 Most individuals are eligible to NETFILE.
 For more information, or to file your return, go to NETFILE.

 You cannot change your address when you file your return using NETFILE.
 For information about how to change your address, see What should you do if you move?.